Green tea and weight loss

 • Updated

 Green Tea, for a last couple of years has become a hot topic of discussion in the health and fitness universe.
 Right from the different types of teas, be it Green, White, Black, Oolong, etc. to the amazing health benefits these teas offer, the tea lovers, swear by the effectiveness of their daily poison.
-But the hottest topic pertaining to teas, primarily green teas, is green tea and weight loss.
+But the hottest topic pertaining to teas, primarily green teas, is it’s relation to weight loss.

 In fact, weight loss is such a hot topic that you can see ears getting erect and eyes sparkling, the moment someone mentions it.
-The phenomena of green tea and weight loss is an old topic of debate, with many overhyping the seemingly little effect it has.
+The effect of tea on weight loss is an old topic of debate, with many overhyping the seemingly little effect it has.

-With an analysis of strong research, let’s unearth the unbiased truth on the topic of green tea and weight loss .
+With an analysis of strong research, let’s unearth the unbiased truth on this topic.

-In a 2014 study in the Austin Journal of Clinical Medicine, a Saudi Arabian research team, led by Rokia Al-Salafi , analysed multiple studies to assess the mechanism of green tea and weight loss.
+A study assessed the mechanism of green tea’s effect on weight loss.
 They found the following mechanisms by which green tea exerts its effects:

 • Green tea polyphenols elevate cholecystokin in hormone that decreases food intake and suppresses appetite.